hrtlacek/audiolab/README.md

 your token will be different.

 ### FaustWidgets Examples
-FaustWidgets should be up and running already. to get the example notebook in the notebooks folder, git submoules need to be updated in the repo folder issue:
+FaustWidgets should be up and running already.
+To get the example notebook in the notebooks folder, git submodules need to be updated in the repo folder issue:
 `git submodule init && git submodule update`.
 See [here](https://www.atlassian.com/git/tutorials/git-submodule) for explanations.